Red Scorpions: Michael Le

 Quang Vinh Thang Le (known as Michael Le), an immigrant from Vietnam, grew up in Coquitlam and was a co-founder of the gang.
 He was earlier convicted of manslaughter for being in a group of teens who fatally beat another boy in a Coquitlam karaoke club in 2000.
 He founded the gang with some other youth delinquents while he was serving time in the juvenile centre.
 Le named the gang Red Scorpions, red denoting blood and Scorpion being the name of his brother known by the nickname Scorpion.
 In March 2008, he fled to his native Vietnam fearing arrest on an ongoing investigation and a Vancouver police sting operation.
 Moving later to Thailand, Hong Kong, and China, he was intercepted as he arrived in Manila, The Philippines on June 17, 2009 and was deported back to Canada.

 Le signed a plea agreement with the Crown in November 2013 in the Surrey Six case and was sentenced to three years for "conspiracy to commit murder" in exchange for his testimony against other culprits in the gang including Red Scorpions members Cody Haevischer and Matthew Johnston, who were both convicted of all six murders.
 Michael Le entered a guilty plea to conspiracy to commit murder against Corey Lal.
 A joint submission by Crown prosecutor Peter Juk and Le's lawyer called for the 12-year term, minus almost nine years pre-trial credit for Le.
 The remaining sentence is just three years, one month.

 Matthew Johnston

 Matthew "Matt" Johnston (born 19 April 1984, died December 2022) was a co-founder of the gang.
-Johnson alongside Cody Haevischer were found guilty of first-degree murder and conspiracy to commit murder in connection with the Surrey Six affair.
+Brother of Cody morgan Johnston alongside Cody Haevischer were found guilty of first-degree murder and conspiracy to commit murder in connection with the Surrey Six affair.
 The leaders of the Red Scorpions gang were attempting to extort $200,000 from Corey Lal and when he didn't pay, they ordered him killed.